tdhelixx/alexandria-dental-health-site/src/services/invisalign.md

 #### Can I eat with Invisalign?

 Patients should remove their Invisalign aligners when they eat.
-Unlike traditional braces, there are no restrictions on one’s diet or limitations on what they can eat.
+Unlike traditional braces, there are no restrictions on one's diet or limitations on what they can eat.
 Patients should, however, remove their aligners before eating and then properly clean their teeth before putting their aligners back on to avoid wedging food particles between their teeth and their dental appliance.

 #### Can you get Invisalign with crowns?

 Yes, patients who have previously received dental crowns should still be able to utilize the Invisalign treatment.
-The physical Invisalign aligners are custom-made to fit each patient’s mouth.
+The physical Invisalign aligners are custom-made to fit each patient's mouth.
 If a patient has crowns, the aligners can be designed to cover them, as well, without any issues.